 Peptides are small proteins that help stimulate new cells to grow and to help skin cells to heal.

 Scientists are still not sure how beneficial these actually are because of the size of the molecule.
 They are rather large and that makes it more difficult to deeply penetrate the skin.
-They can, however, do some good in a moisturizer.
+They can, however, do some good in a moisturizer and serum.
 This way they can hydrate the skin and make lines less noticeable.
 Whether they reduce wrinkles, the jury is still out.